 Specialty Medications: Specialty medications are high-cost injectable, infused, oral or inhaled drugs that generally require close supervision and monitoring of the patient's drug therapy.
 Some specialty medications are covered under the medical benefit and are managed by UMR, and some are covered under the prescription drug benefit and administered by Express Scripts.
-Those covered under the prescription drug benefit, have a two-tier copay; after meeting your deductible, preferred specialty drugs have a \$100 copay, non-preferred specialty drugs have a \$100 copay, non-preferred specialty drugs have a \$100 copay, non-preferred specialty drugs have site after deductible.
+Those covered under the prescription drug benefit, have a two-tier copay; after meeting your deductible, preferred specialty drugs have a \$100 copay, non-preferred specialty drugs have \$150 copay.
+Specialty Injectable drugs managed by UMR require 20% coinsurance after deductible.
 All specialty medications covered under the prescription benefit (oral and self-injectable) require prior authorization through Express Scripts.
 PEIA will allow a one-time initial fill of certain specialty medications at a retail pharmacy.

-Spousal Surcharge: PEIA is required by law to apply a monthly spousal surcharge to active employees of State agencies, colleges, universities, and county boards of education if your spouse is eligible for employer-sponsored coverage through his/her employer, and has PEIA coverage.
+Spousal Surcharge: PEIA is required by law to apply a monthly spousal surcharge to active employees of State agencies, colleges, universities, and county boards of education if your spouse is eligible for employer-sponsored coverage through his/her employer and has PEIA coverage.
 The spousal surcharge will be added to health insurance premiums each month.
 If your spouse is eligible for coverage as an employee of a PEIA-participating agency, has Medicare, Medicaid, TRICARE or is retired, the spousal coverage surcharge does not apply.